 If you, like me, want to help out with the renovations in your new home but can't hammer a nail without flattening a thumb (yours or anyone within 3 feet of you), and you decide to tile your old hearth with a mosaic picture, having NEVER tiled anything before, here is my advise to you: pack up your belongings and kids (or pets, or both), sell the house and buy one with a nice hearth already in place.

-If you ignore my advise, I wash my hands clean of you.
+If you ignore my advise, I wash my hands of you.

-But I am an old softy by nature and will give you easy directions and numbered list of what you need to undertake the project that is destined to both excite you and ruin at least 2 fingers and your piece of mind for an undetermined amount of time.
+But I am an old softy by nature, so I will give you easy directions and numbered list of what you need to undertake the project that is destined to both excite you and ruin at least 2 fingers and your piece of mind for an undetermined amount of time.

 You will need: